If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 Your Title (and Subtitle)

-Your title plays a real role in how Amazon understands your book and who it shows it to.
-So yes, creativity matters… but so does strategy.
+This is because your title plays a critical role in how Amazon understands your book and who it shows to.
+So yes, creativity matters…but so does strategy.

 If you already locked this in earlier, perfect.
 If not, don’t rush it here.